Shajar87/Customer_Churn_EDA_Prediction/README.md

 - Developed interactive visualizations for an intuitive exploration of churn-related insights.

 ### 3. Predictive Modeling:
-- Implemented a predictive model using the Random Forest machine learning algorithm.
+- Implemented a predictive model using the machine learning "Random Forest" technique.
-- Trained the model (Random Forest Based) on the historical customer data to forecast future churn risks.
+- Trained the model on the historical customer data to forecast future churn risks.
 - Evaluated model performance using relevant metrics.

 ### 4. Analysis Findings and Recommendations: